Overv/Open.GL/content/framebuffers.md

 - At least one buffer has been attached (e.g. color, depth, stencil)
 - There must be at least one color attachment *(OpenGL 4.1 and earlier)*
-- All attachments are complete
+- All attachments are complete *(For example, a texture attachment needs to have memory reserved)*
 - All attachments must have the same number of multisamples

 You can check if a framebuffer is complete at any time by calling `glCheckFramebufferStatus` and check if it returns `GL_FRAMEBUFFER_COMPLETE`.
 See the [reference](http://www.opengl.org/sdk/docs/man3/xhtml/glCheckFramebufferStatus.xml) for other return values.
 You don't have to do this check, but it's usually a good thing to verify, just like checking if your shaders compiled successfully.